 “The art of eating is more difficult to master than the art of cooking” —Controversial Cook

-hen people used to ask me what I do in life I was always stuck for an answer.
+hen people ask me what I do in life I’m always stuck for an answer.
 OK, I can cook so I’m a cook and I specify not a chef.
 I personally find the word chef a bit too grand for me.
 If I’d call myself a chef I would feel like a sergeant telling to everybody that he is a general.

 The fact is that I don’t give two hoots whether I’m called a chef or a cook, because, as the old adage says, the proof of the pudding is in the eating, therefore for me what really matters about cooking, whether one is a chef or a cook, is how tasty, and healthy is one’s cooking.

-Anyway, returning to the question of telling people what I do in life, given that I’m engaged in several activities I would start explaining it to them.
+Now, returning to the question of telling people what I do in life, given that I do several activities I would start explaining it to them.
 Unfortunately midway during my explanation they would fall asleep so that in the end when they woke up they would know only half of the story or much less than that.
 The problem is that nowadays people have no patience whatsoever.

 It’s not a coincidence that a recent study made by the Cambridge university has rated London the most unfriendly city in the UK with Scotland the most friendly.
 Having lived in both places I’ve always said it for donkey years but of course… the experts who discovered it many decades later got the credit for it.

 Therefore when people asked me what I do in life given their minimalist verbal interaction and the many activities that I do it would take me some time to explain it to them quickly enough for them not to start to slumber or dart off.
 In the end I got so fed up with their tendency to fall asleep or vanish and my inability to stretch their pitiable attention span that I found a shortcut to make them understand it before they started to nod off.

 “Have you ever heard of a chap called Leonardo Da Vinci?”
 I would ask them.